Robbery Attorney Fort Lauderdale, FL

 - The alleged perpetrator had full intention and knew their actions would deprive the owner of the items or property

-Penalties for Robbery in Broward County, FL
+Penalties for Robbery in Ft.
+Lauderdale, FL

 The crime of robbery involves using force, coercion, or the threat of violence to directly steal property from someone.
 There are three different types of robbery in Florida law: strong arm robbery, armed robbery, and home invasion.
 The specific type of robbery you are charged with will impact the potential penalties you could face.
 The extenuating circumstances of the alleged incident will inform the prosecution’s decision to pursue certain charges.